yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ]
 ```

-The `excludes` configuration can be used alone or in combination with [`gitignores`](#files.gitignores).
-The rules defined in this config take precedence over those from the git repository.
-If `gitignores` is disabled, only these rules will be applied.
+The `excludes` configuration can be used alone or in combination with plugins which add exclude patterns like the [`gitignores` Lua plugin](https://github.com/carlosedp/gitignore.yazi).
+The rules defined in the excludes config take precedence over those from the plugin.

 The syntax for the glob expressions follows the same rules as in `.gitignore` files.
 See [Git documentation](https://git-scm.com/docs/gitignore) for details.